Cornelius A. Smith: Biography

-Smith was one of the first members of the Free National Movement upon its foundation in the early 1970s, and served in the legislature representing Marco City constituency in Grand Bahama, starting in 1982, and was re-elected three times.
+Smith was one of the first members of the Free National Movement upon its foundation in the early 1970s, and served in the legislature representing Pineridge constituency in Grand Bahama, starting in 1982, and was re-elected three times.
 Smith served as the Minister of Education from 1992 to 1995, Minister of Public Safety and Immigration from 1995 to 1997, Minister of Tourism from 1997 to 2000, and Minister of Transport and Local Government from 2000 to 2002.

 He also previously was Ambassador to the United States, starting on his appointment on 24 September 2007, as well as Ambassador/Permanent Representative to the Organization of American States and Non-Resident Ambassador to Mexico, Malaysia, Colombia, Panama, Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.

 In 2018, Smith was sworn in as the deputy Governor General.

 On 17 June 2019, he was announced as the 11th Governor-General of the Bahamas, taking up office on 28 June, in succession to Dame Marguerite Pindling, who had served in the position since 8 July 2014.

 In December 2019, Smith was the recipient of the Nassau Pan Hellenic Lifetime Achievement Award for his philanthropic contributions to The Bahamas.

 Smith demitted the viceregal office on 31 August 2023.